miroapp/app-examples/examples/wordle/README.md

   If you prefer, you can install and use equivalent alternatives, such as `yarn` or `pnpm`.
 - For more information, visit our [developer documentation](https://developers.miro.com).

+### About the app

+This sample app shows you how to build the famous Wordle game in Miro. \
+The game opens the Library panel allowing you to start a new game and enter your guesses. \
+The game creates sticky notes and colors them the same way Wordle does it.

+This app uses React and [Vite](https://vitejs.dev/), and it's based on the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/Typescript starter.

+To modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).

 ### How to start locally

 1. Run `npm install` to install dependencies.